Hedging Stock Portfolios

 While that got the job done for years, I decided to investigate ways of reducing the cost of hedging and attempt to do fewer hedge trades.
 I also wanted to offset some of the disadvantages of Keltner Bands when in lower volatility periods by combining Keltner Bands with Bollinger Bands and Donchian Channels .
 My target is to use the first of the three indicators that signals a change in direction to the downside and put on my hedges.
-When the direction turns to DOWN, I fully hedge the portfolio.
+When the price pierces the first indicator, the direction turns to DOWN, I fully hedge the portfolio.
 When the first indicator turns up, I take the hedges off and take on stock market exposure and risk.
 I did my research study live on a TrendSpider webinar on Sunday night, November 17th, 2019.
 You can see a recording of the presentation if you want to see the logic we went through to get to our final new and improved hedging strategy.

 Note: I never move the stops away from the market, only in the direction of the trend, so when the bands turn against the trade, stops are held in place until executed or they start again moving in the trade's direction.

 Why/How did you select 50 days for your period to get into a hedge and 21 days as your time period for getting out of the hedges?